-This guide explains the manual method to upgrade from SharePoint 2010 to SharePoint 2016.
-It is a 2-stage procedure as there is no provision for a direct upgrade from SharePoint 2010 to SharePoint 2016.
-First, one must upgrade from SharePoint 2010 to SharePoint 2013 and then from SharePoint 2013 to SharePoint 2016.
+This guide elucidates the step-by-step process for transitioning from SharePoint 2010 to SharePoint 2016 through a two-stage procedure.
+Given that there is no direct upgrade path available, the first stage involves upgrading from SharePoint 2010 to SharePoint 2013 followed by a subsequent upgrade from SharePoint 2013 to SharePoint 2016.

 SharePoint 2016 has many advanced features.
 That is why SharePoint 2010 users want to migrate to SharePoint 2016.
 Some new features in SharePoint 2016 are: